Primary Immune Deficiency: Key Facts for Physicians and Patients

 Cause: A number of genetic defects can cause SCID.
 The two most common forms result from:

-* a deficiency of the enzyme called adenosine deaminase * a defect in the gene that encodes a receptor on T-lymphocytes called the IL-2 receptor gamma chain
+- a defect in the gene that encodes a receptor on T-lymphocytes called the IL-2 receptor gamma chain

 Treatment: Bone marrow transplantation from an HLA-matched normal sibling is the most effective treatment.
 If a matched sibling is not available, a donor as closely matched as possible is used.
 Until the transplantation takes effect (in one to three years), gamma globulin is given to normalize antibody levels.